RolePlayingAuto/AutoXpSquire/README.md

 - Enable R auto attack if you want it in.
 - Classes and skills will be loaded from the `config/skill_data.yml` file.
 Enter any type of class skills and skills types in the file following example format to show your classes and skills here.
 Skill images can optionally be stored in `static/` folder to see them in GUI.
 Image names should follow `{class_name}_{skill_type}_{skill_name}` format.
 - Tick the skills you want to be used, enter their skill bar shortcuts and skill slot shortcuts.
 Example Skill bar `F4` Slot `5`.

+### Buff Settings
+- For any buff skill to be recognized and cast, their template image needs to be in `static/` with correct naming.
+- From the `Skill Settings` Tab tick the `buff` for any skill that you want registered as a buff.
+This will add the skill to `Buff Settings` Tab under `Settings` Tab.
+- Tick the `Activate` for the buff that you want it to be checked for and cast.
+- Under Settings -> Buff Settings click `Select Coordinates` and select the area you want the program to search for the buff icon.
+This is for you to select a specific part so that program doesnt recognize buff skill icon on skill bar or skill list and only checks buff icon location.
+- Current buff cast waiting time is 3 seconds to be changed to be dynamic later on.